daveprowse/vac-live/lab-07/07-instructions.md

 ## Log into the AWS console and create an access key
 Log in to the AWS console with a new, test user.
 Make sure that the user has zero access keys set up currently.

-> Note: Make sure that you are using a test IAM user to log in with and not your main (or root) account.
+> Note: Make sure that you are using a test IAM user (with admin rights) to log in with and not your main (or root) account.
 For more information on how to create a new IAM user, see this link:

 https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html